The computer is a versatile topic to be discussed. It requires computer programming to run several and different applications, programs, etc., to run.

 The main objective or the sole purpose behind creating it was to make it understandable for the average person.

-There have been numerous libraries created by the programmers for python 22, but they aren’t forward-compatible.
+There have been numerous libraries created by the programmers for Python 22, but they aren’t forward-compatible.

-The Unicode system or strings that are supported by the Python 2 are the ASCII character that is a default in them.
+The Unicode system or strings that are supported by Python 2 are the ASCII character that is a default in them.
 The divisibility function results in the nearest whole number.

 What is Python 3?